-All IMPRS-IS scholars are required to register at either the University of Stuttgart or the University of Tübingen within their first year in our program.
-For those with MPI-IS contracts, enrolling (matriculating) as a student and paying student fees is also mandatory.
+All scholars are required to enroll at either the University of Stuttgart or the University of Tübingen within their first year in IMPRS-IS.
+Fulfilling university requirements is mandatory for all scholars.
+For those with MPI-IS contracts, registering as a student and paying the student fees is mandatory.

-All scholars must assemble a valid thesis advisory committee (TAC) with whom they meet with once per year (i.e., 3-4 times over the course of the program).
+All scholars must assemble a valid Thesis Advisory Committee (TAC) with whom you meet once a year (i.e., 3-4 times over the course of the program).
 Find more details concerning the thesis advisory agreement here.

-All scholars are expected to attend IMPRS-IS boot camps.
-If unavoidable or emergency circumstances prevent a scholar from attending, an email detailing the matter must be sent to the IMPRS-IS coordination office and their supervisor, at which point the request will be evaluated.
-This year’s boot camp is scheduled to take place in Michelsberg from Monday, October, 5, through Friday, October 9, 2020.
+All scholars must attend all IMPRS-IS boot camps.
+If unavoidable circumstances or emergency situations prevent you from attending, an email detailing the matter must be sent to the coordianation office and your supervisor, at which point we will evaluate your request.

-While in our program, all scholars are required to earn 12 ECTS credit points.
-A scholar works with their supervisor to develop a course of action, specific to their academic needs, for earning these credit points.
-Some scholars may be asked by their TAC to earn additional credit points.
-This is decided on a case-by-case basis.
+As mentioned in the TAC agreement, all scholars are required to collect 12 credit points during their PhD studies.
+You will work with your supervisor to develop a course of action, specific to your academic needs, for earning these credits points.
+I will also happily facilitate this process, so please reach out with questions or concerns.
+Some scholars might be asked by their TAC to earn additional credit points — this is decided on a case-by-case basis.

 We kindly ask that you acknowledge IMPRS-IS in all publications while in our program.
 Find suggested citation phrasing and IMPRS-IS branding elements here.